jcailler/jcailler.github.io/_tabs/miscellaneous.md

 order: 6
 ---

-## AAR Newsletter

-I am the editor of the [AAR newsletter](https://aarinc.org//newletters).
-Please feel free to bring to my attention any information you would like to see featured in the newsletter by writing an email at [newsletter[at]aarinc.org](mailto:newsletter@aarinc.org).
-The newsletter is also a good place to post relevant job opportunities, book publications, new software, and open letters to the automated reasoning community.

->
-Next Release:\\
-April 2026
-{: .prompt-tip }

 ## Science Popularization

 I love science promotion, and I think that sharing science with everyone is an essential part of our work.